Home

 2022-05-08 21:46:17

-"I was simply looking for anything that appeared interesting," Young stated, and when she saw it, she knew she had to have it.
+"I was just in search of anything that looked attention-grabbing," Younger stated, and when she noticed it, she knew she had to have it.

-"It was a discount at $35, there was no motive not to purchase it," Young said.
-She informed CNN Friday she has been reselling her antique finds since 2011.
+"It was a cut price at $35, there was no motive to not buy it," Young said.
+She told CNN Friday she has been reselling her vintage finds since 2011.

 After the transaction, she knew she needed to do some digging to see if the piece had any history to it.